Tempered Perfect Lattices in the Binary Case: Tempered perfect forms from the Eisenstein integers

 \begin{proposition} All well-rounded sublattices~$M$ of $\Z[\omega]$ with prime index~$\ell$ are ideals of $\Z[\omega]$. \end{proposition}

 \begin{proof} This is the $L=\Z[\omega]$ case of Proposition~\ref{oldconj6}. \end{proof}

 \begin{corollary} There are no $3$-and-$2$ forms and no $2$-and-$3$ forms. \end{corollary}

-\begin{proof} If $(L,M)$ is a 3-and-$s'$ form for $s' \geqslant 2$, then, by the Proposition, $M$ is an ideal of $\Z[\omega]$.
-Ideals are closed under multiplication by the six units, hence have~3 pairs of minimal vectors.
-Thus the form is a 3-and-3 form.
+\begin{proof} If $(L,M)$ is a 3-and-$s'$ form for $s' \geqslant 2$, then, by Proposition~\ref{noNonPrinceWR}, $M$ is an ideal of $\Z[\omega]$.
+Ideals are closed under multiplication by the six units, so $s'=3$.
+For 2-and-3 forms, apply Proposition~\ref{propDual}. \end{proof}

-Since a 2-and-3 form could be transformed into a 3-and-2 form by duality, neither type can exist. \end{proof}

 \begin{corollary} All $3$-and-$3$ forms are equivalent to $(L,M) = (\Z[\omega], \p_\ell)$ where $\ell=3$ or $\ell \equiv 1 \bmod 6$. \end{corollary}

 \begin{proof} Since $\Z[\omega]$ is a principal ideal domain, it has exactly one ideal class.
 This class is well rounded.
 The rest follows from Corollary~\ref{oldconj5}. \end{proof}